lucasrigo-numen/teched2024-DA181/exercises/ex4/ex4.1/README.md

 ```

-6. Replace the code snippet of srv/service.cds to the below given code.
-With this code you can now create a projection of your new service.Of the many entities and properties in these entities that are defined in the API_BUSINESS_PARTNER service, you just look at one of the entities (A_BusinessPartner) and just three of its properties - BusinessPartner, LastName, and FirstName - so that your projection is using a subset of everything the original service has to offer.
+6. If needed, replace the code snippet of _srv/service.cds_ to the below given code.
+With this code you can now create a projection of your new service.
+Of the many entities and properties in these entities that are defined in the API_BUSINESS_PARTNER service, you just look at one of the entities (A_BusinessPartner) and just three of its properties - BusinessPartner, LastName, and FirstName - so that your projection is using a subset of everything the original service has to offer.

 ```cds
 using { BusinessPartnerA2X } from './external/BusinessPartnerA2X.cds';